instaclustr/instacollector/README.txt

+This tool is used to collect information from a Cassandra cluster to add in problem diagnosis or review.

 Design info:
 There are two scripts used in instacollector tool.
 The 'node_collector.sh' is supposed to be executed on each Cassandra node.
 The 'cluster_collector.sh' can be executed on a machine connected to Cassandra cluster e.g. user laptop or Jumpbox having connectivity